aizukanne/OfficeAssistant/telegram-response-implementation-plan.md

 ## Conclusion

 This implementation provides a robust, extensible solution for multi-platform messaging while maintaining full backward compatibility.
 The abstract messaging layer ensures consistent behavior across platforms and positions the system for future growth.
+**Status: ✅ IMPLEMENTATION COMPLETED**

+All core implementation steps have been successfully completed!
+The unified messaging system with Telegram response support is now fully implemented and ready for testing.